usfx/usfx.busniesswebsite/README.md

 2. Home Page, Login Page:
 Ability to login and register.

-3. Sell Page:

-Bar Code & ISPN input
+3. Sell Page: Bar Code & ISPN input

 4. Message that tells the user details about the book or if the books are not required by the company.

-Ability to cancel trade or save for later.
+5. Ability to cancel trade or save for later.

-5. For Customers
-Reward system
+6. For Customers: Reward system

-6. Sustainability (Recycling)
+7. Sustainability (Recycling)
  Agreement that the user is being honest (explains consequences).

-7. Sell Page:
+8. Sell Page:
 Minimum 10 – Maximum 100 per trade.

-8. Quiz to determine book quality.
+9. Quiz to determine book quality.
  Visual aids for the quiz.

-9. User has to agree to a shorthand version of agreement.
+10. User has to agree to a shorthand version of agreement.

-10. View the pending trade and have the ability to cancel trade.
+11. View the pending trade and have the ability to cancel trade.